Grants to States for Incarcerated Youth Offenders (84.331)

 Applicant Eligibility

-The State Correctional Education Agency, as designated by the Governor of any of the 50 States, the Commonwealth of Puerto Rico, District of Columbia, Guam, American Samoa, the Virgin Islands, and the Northern Mariana Islands, may apply.
+State correctional education agencies, as designated by the Governor of any of the 50 States, the Commonwealth of Puerto Rico, District of Columbia, Guam, American Samoa, the Virgin Islands, and the Northern Mariana Islands, may apply.

 Beneficiary Eligibility

-Individuals who are: (1) Incarcerated in a State prison, including a pre-release facility or an alternative program such as boot camp; (2) eligible to be released or paroled within 5 years; (4) 25 years of age or younger; and who (5) have obtained a secondary school diploma or its equivalent.
+Individuals who: (1) are incarcerated in a State prison; (2) are eligible to be released or paroled within 7 years; (3) are 35 years of age or younger; (4) were not convicted of certain crimes; and (5) have obtained a secondary school diploma or its equivalent.

 Credentials/Documentation

-The Director of the Office of Correctional Education will provide guidance on specific issues and technical assistance in the preparation of State Plans.
+The Department of Education will provide guidance on specific issues and technical assistance in the preparation of State Plans.
+Environmental impact information is not required for this program.
 This program is excluded from coverage under E.O.
 12372.

 Application Procedure

-Each designated State Correctional Education Agency must submit to the Secretary of Education a State plan, which sets forth the procedures under which the State will carry out activities to achieve its program objectives and priorities and fulfill the purposes of the Act.
-This program is excluded from coverage under OMB Circular No. A-110.
+OMB Circular No. A-102 applies to this program.
+OMB Circular No. A-110 applies to this program.
+Each designated State correctional education agency must submit to the Secretary of Education a State plan, which sets forth the procedures under which the State will carry out activities to achieve its program objectives and priorities and fulfill the purposes of the Act.

 Award Procedure